Lobos/react-language/README.md

 ```
 var ReactLanguage = require('react-language');

-// set currentLanguage, if currentLanguage not set, use window.navigator.language || window.navigator.userLanguage
+/* set currentLanguage, if currentLanguage not set,
+ * use window.navigator.language || window.navigator.userLanguage
-// setLanguage also store the language to localStorage, the broswer reopen the web page will getItem from localStorage before get from window.navigator
+ * setLanguage also store the language to localStorage, reopen the web page
+ * will getItem from localStorage before get from window.navigator
+ */

 ReactLanguage.setLanguage('xxx');

-// create method return a ReactComponent, it must and only pass one argument.
+/* create method return a ReactComponent, it must and only pass one argument.
-// if argument === true, this component will be the default component, if no other created component match currentLanguge, this content(children) will show.
-It has only one default component in a project.
+ * if argument === true, this component will be the default component,
+ * if no other created component match currentLanguge, this content(children) will show.
+ * Ther is only one default component in a project.
+ */

 const En = ReactLanguage.create(true);

 // string argument, if argument === currentLanguage, the content(children) will show.

 const Ja = ReactLanguage.create('ja');

 // function argument, if return true, the content(children) will show.

 const Cn = ReactLanguage.create(function (currentLanguage) {
     return currentLanguage.indexOf('zh-') === 0;
 });